mbusick/food/README.md

 ## Architecture

-A fun app that uses React Native alone with a Yelp API
+A fun app that uses React Native along with a Yelp API

 ## About